Dakshj04/ProductManager/README.md

 We start with an Express web server.
-Next, we add configuration for MySQL database, create Tutorial model, write the controller.
+Next, we add configuration for MySQL database, create Products model, write the controller.
 Then we define routes for handling all CRUD operations